In-person restrictions are in place for my safety. More…

 Clicking on Displays, Storage and Memory will give you details about those items.
 Support gives you access to OS X and Mac resources.

-Most Linux computers were built as Windows machines.
+Most Linux computers were sold as Windows machines.
 Model numbers on the computer's case may help to determine what hardware was installed.

 Linux users can click the desktop menu then (ensuring that all applications are visible) click on System Tools then select System Monitor.
 The screen that appears will look similar to this:

-Chrome OS is a Linux-based operating system designed by Google.
+Chromebook run Chrome OS, a Linux-based operating system designed by Google.

 Locate the Chrome OS version:

-I don't have any Chrome OS devices and little experience running it but could diagnose problems if I had access to the device.
+I don't have any Chromebook devices and little experience running it but could diagnose problems if I have access to the device.

 I need to know what software you are running to help diagnose the problem.